saracx/saracx/README.md

 I am currently learning Fullstack Development at SPICED Academy because I am interested in how the web shapes culture through technology and design.
 In a previous life, I was a performance marketing specialist, cultural science student and writer.

-- ⚡ My simple pleasures are money, power, and success.
+⚡ My simple pleasures are **money, power, and success**.
+I identify as hungry.